|

 a firm reports record earnings but

-from Operations ratio is substantially less than one or decreasing /
+techniques.
+If the OCF ratio is substantially less than one or decreasing /

 poor over a longer period of time, cash flow problems are likely.

-can be done in two formats:
+An OCF calculation can be done in two formats:

-income from operations (yields a more accurate view of the proportion of
+1. Divide OCF by income from operations (yields a more accurate view of the proportion of cash being spun off from ongoing operations)

-2. Divide cash flow from all
+2. Divide the cash flow from all

 transactions (including extraordinary items) by net income (shows the